message/iata/MC.md

 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
 - the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac;
 - passengers with a positive COVID-19 antigen or PCR test issued at least 11 days and at most 6 months before departure from the first embarkation point.
-4. Passengers arriving from Austria, Belgium, Bulgaria, Croatia, Czechia, Estonia, Germany, Greece, Hungary, Ireland (Rep.), Latvia, Lithuania, Netherlands, Romania, Slovakia, Slovenia or United Kingdom must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
+4. Passengers arriving from Austria, Belgium, Bulgaria, Croatia, Czechia, Estonia, Germany, Greece, Hungary, Ireland (Rep.), Latvia, Lithuania, Luxembourg, Netherlands, Poland, Romania, Slovakia, Slovenia, Switzerland or United Kingdom must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 12 years;
 - merchant seamen;